-Complaints About an IPA or AAT Member
+Complaints About an IPA Member

 As a professional accounting membership body, we require our members to conduct themselves professionally and ethically in accordance with our Constitution and By-laws.